gatsbyjs/gatsby/docs/blog/2017-12-06-gatsby-plus-contentful-plus-netlify/index.md

 event fires after all the pages are generated, so all page nodes are available to parse to create a search index.

-I quickly decided that this approach wouldn’t work well for our case because of the vast number of articles.
+I quickly decided that this approach wouldn't work well for our case because of the vast number of articles.
 The index file alone would have been rather large and present a hefty chunk of the site download which I felt was antithetical to the performance benefits of using Gatsby (or even any static site).
 I needed something that would operate client-side, but that had the search brains still residing in the cloud somewhere.
-Though an option, I didn’t have time to build my own solution.
+Though an option, I didn't have time to build my own solution.

 ## Solution: Algolia + Gatsby